2023 Most Popular Philosophy & Religious Studies Bachelor's Degree Schools in New York

 The following schools top our list of the Most Popular Philosophy & Religious Studies Bachelor's Degree Colleges.

 Our analysis found New York University to be the most popular school for philosophy and religious studies students who want to pursue a bachelor’s degree in New York.
-NYU is a fairly large private not-for-profit school located in the large city of New York.
+NYU is a very large private not-for-profit school located in the large city of New York.

 Women make up 50% of the philosophy and religious studies majors at the school.